Hospitals provide essential services and are vital to the well-being of our communities. However, a survey

-Utah respondents reported fairly high confidence in their ability to know when to seek emergency care,
+Georgia respondents reported fairly high confidence in their ability to know when to seek emergency

-with 64% reporting that they are very or extremely confident about knowing when to go to the
+care, with 67% reporting that they are very or extremely confident about knowing when to go to the

-Utah respondents’ lack of confidence may be reflected in the low rates of searching for hospital price and
+Georgia respondents’ lack of confidence may be reflected in the low rates of searching for hospital price

-they were looking for, 27% reported they did not find the information they were looking for, and 33% did
+information they were looking for, 27% reported they did not find the information they were looking for,

-Forty percent of all respondents reported that they have tried to find quality information on hospitals and
+Forty-eight percent of all respondents reported that they have tried to find quality information on

-17% needed a hospital but did not try to look for quality information.
-Out of those respondents who tried
+hospitals and 16% needed a hospital but did not try to look for quality information.
+Out of those

-to find hospital quality information or needed a hospital stay (but did not search for quality information),
+respondents who tried to find hospital quality information or needed a hospital stay, 57% were successful

-47% were successful at finding quality information, 24% were unsuccessful and 29% did not attempt to
+at finding quality information, 19% were unsuccessful and 24% did not attempt to find quality information

 Among respondents who needed a service but did not seek out price or quality information, the most